On This Page

 - Viewing Source Documents by Participant

-    - Create user profiles for any team members who will upload, manage, or require access to source documents in SiteVault.
-Ensure that you select the correct user type for each team member.
+- User Profiles: If not already created, a Site Administrator user should create user profiles for any study team members who will upload, manage, or require access to source documents in SiteVault.
+Ensure that you select the correct system role for each user.

 Preparing Source Documents for Uploading

 Complete the following steps to prepare source documents for uploading:

 - Scan informed consent forms (ICF) and logs separately from visit-related source documents.